APAC Bulletin - May 2019

 The Supreme Court clarified that whatever is universally paid by the employer to its employees shall be considered as basic wages for the purpose of calculating provident fund contributions, whereas any variable earning that may vary from individual to individual according to their efficiency and diligence, will be excluded from the ‘basic wage’.

-As a result of this, employers should review how they structure wages for their workforce in order to ensure that their current structure remains compliant despite the Supreme Court’s recent judgement.
+As a result of this, employers should review how they structure wages for their workforce in order to ensure that their current structure remains compliant despite the Supreme Court’s recent judgment.

 New Visa Categories as a result of an amendment to Immigration Control Act